anirudh1800/Secure-Banking-System/README.md

 </p>
 <p align="justify" style="margin-bottom: 0in; font-weight: normal; line-height: 100%">
 <font face="Times New Roman, serif"><font size="2" style="font-size: 10pt">Anirudh
-Ruia Gali(Team Leader) - Most of his contribution in the project deals with designing the application, assigning the work to each team member and scheduling the meetings.
+ Gali(Team Leader) - Most of his contribution in the project deals with designing the application, assigning the work to each team member and scheduling the meetings.
 Apart from the leadership, He was responsible for developing the modules - transaction processing,